gabrielhora/mps3/README.md

         // handle error
     }

-    // To use it, just wrap the Handler
-    _ = http.ListenAndServe(":8080", s3.Wrap(server))
+    // To use it, just wrap the Handler (either the whole server or specific routes) _ = http.ListenAndServe(":8080", s3.Wrap(server)) }
-}
 ```